mocks-server/website/docs/guides-proxy-route-variants.md

         host: "http://127.0.0.1:8080", // proxy host
       },
       {
-        id: "disabled", // This middleware does nothing, so we can esily disable the proxy and let other routes to handle the request
+        id: "disabled", // This middleware does nothing, so we can easily disable the proxy and let other routes to handle the request
         response: (req, res, next) => next(),
       },
     ],